 - Adjustment for the expected mortality of people of the same age in the general population of Ontario is carried out using Ontario life tables.

 - Relative survival estimates are based on 1 cancer case per SEER recode site group, per person.
-Multiple primary cancers that are captured by the Ontario Cancer Registry's new National Cancer Institute Surveillance Epidemiology and End Results (NCI SEER) program standards for counting multiple primary cancers, which were adopted by the Ontario Cancer Registry for cases diagnosed in 2010 and beyond, were excluded.
-If a person still has more than one cancer case per site after SEER multiple primary cancers are removed, then only the first primary diagnosis for the cancer site was used for survival analysis.
+Multiple primary cancers captured by the Ontario Cancer Registry's new National Cancer Institute Surveillance Epidemiology and End Results (NCI SEER) program standards for counting multiple primary cancers, which were adopted by the Ontario Cancer Registry for cases diagnosed in 2010 and beyond, were excluded.
+If a person still has more than 1 cancer case per site after SEER multiple primary cancers are removed, then only the first primary diagnosis for the cancer site was used for survival analysis.

 - Brenner H, Gefeller O. Deriving more up-to-date estimates of long-term patient survival J Clin Epidemiol 1997;40:211–6.

 - Corazziari I, Quinn M, Capocaccia R. Standard cancer patient population for age standardising survival ratios.
 Eur J Cancer 2004;40:2307–16